-In today's competitive environment, few businesses can thrive without having an internet presence.
+In today’s competitive environment, few businesses can thrive without having an internet presence.
 Whether they use a website to drive traffic to a physical location or operate a completely online store, fledgling entrepreneurs and major corporations alike rely on the internet to drive sales and increase their profits.
 Unfortunately, cybercriminals also have a significant online presence.
-Some of the bad actors only want to create chaos, but others are out to steal secrets, money and data.
+Some of the bad actors only want to create chaos, but others are out to steal secrets, money, and data.
 Legitimate businesses usually rely on their hosting provider or ISP to keep their sites and data secure, but breaches can still occur.
 If you are responsible for the security of an ISP or hosting service, you can help protect your clients by adhering to these best practices.

-- Backups can help companies avoid serious impacts to their operations.
+- Backups can help companies avoid serious impacts on their operations.
 You should be securing backups away from the server.
 Furthermore, you should periodically test your ability to restore the data even if your client maintains control over restores.

 - Obtain all operating systems and software from a credible source via a trusted network.
-Ensure that all patches, service packs or updates are installed in a timely manner.
+Ensure that all patches, service packs, or updates are installed in a timely manner.

 - Monitor your internal network for unusual activity and/or intrusions.
 Effective monitoring can help prevent malware from spreading from one server to another.

 - Ensure that your servers are properly protected against distributed denial of service attacks.
 In recent years, DDoS attacks have been increasing.
 However, you should look for a way to filter attacks without hindering legitimate traffic.
 Although an effective firewall can help, firewalls alone are seldom successful against sophisticated DDoS attacks.